EmmaSmedley87/Ninja-Turtles-Pac-Man/README.md

 - Inform player of 'game over' if all lives lost
 - Build a start game button
 - Ask if player wants to play again- implement 'play again' button
-- Rules of game pop up implemented
+- Rules of game 'pop-up' implemented
 - Fun ninja turtle styling features
-- Nija turtles music playing on entering site
+- Ninja turtles theme tune playing on entering site
-- Noise and catchphrase words added when land on Master Splinter
+- Noise and catchphrase words added when land on Master Splinter or Shredder catches you
 - Chomping noise when turtle 'eats' a pizza